Mainframe-Archive/mainframe-os/README.md

 ## Overview

-The main components (packages) of the Mainframe Platform are as follows:

-- `daemon`: a background daemon process that communicates with decentralized services
+Mainframe OS is made of the following packages:

-- `launcher`: the Mainframe application installing, launching and running sandboxed apps
+- `os`: the Electron application containing the OS data, UI and logic.

-In addition, there are several auxiliary packages:

-- `app-manifest`: an utility library for app manifests creation an validation
-- `app-permissions`: an utility library for distributed app permissions
-- `cli`: a command-line interface to communicate with the daemon
-- `client`: a library used by the CLI & launcher to communicate with the daemon
+- `sdk`: the Mainframe SDK, used by the apps to use the OS features.
+- `eth`: the internal Ethereum client used by Mainframe OS.
-- `config`: shared configuration utilities used by several packages
+- `smart-contracts`: the Ethereum smart contracts used by the OS.
-- `data-types`: shared data primitives
-- `toolbox`: a set of functions that both the launcher and the cli use

 In order to make it easier to share code among packages, this project uses [lerna](https://lernajs.io/).
 Whenever code changes, it's expected that you run `yarn run build` from the root of the project directory, and it will kick off the necessary `lerna` build processes in the package folders.